4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 <h5>ApplicationContext</h5>
 <p>
-The ApplicationContext is a an advanced Spring container available from Spring 3.0 that offers specific enterprise functionality on-top of all BeanFactory features.
+The ApplicationContext is a an advanced Spring container available from Spring 3.0 that offers specific framework-orientated enterprise functionality as well as all BeanFactory features.
-While the BeanFactory supports only xml-configuration of beans, the ApplicationContext differs as it additionally supports annotation-based configuration within the application code.
+While the BeanFactory supports only xml-configuration of beans, the ApplicationContext differs as it additionally supports annotation-based configuration that can be applied within the application code.
 The ApplicationContext extends from the BeanFactory to provide further functionality of bean integration with application-layer features such as AOP, event propagation and message resource handling.
-The Application context enhances the BeanFactory in a framework-orientated manner.
 Functionality across the bean lifecycle is further enhanced with ApplicationContext Post Processor, Message Source access and Bean Post Processor registration.
 </p>
 <p>